Immunizations

 The following is a list of resources for families who need vaccinations/health information:

-Health and Immunizations Clinic Resources
+Health and Immunizations Community

 How to Obtain a Copy of Immunization Record